Performance in OpenFold3 NIM#

 Running Benchmarks for Performance Table#

-Step 1: Prepare the scripts#
+Step 1: Prepare the Python scripts#

-Save the two Python scripts provided above:
+Save the two Python scripts provided earlier in this document:

-Step 2: Run the complete benchmark workflow#
+Step 2: Create the benchmark workflow script#

 #!/bin/bash